gaetanobondi/gaetanobondi/README.md

 # Hi, I'm Gaetano! 👋

 Welcome to my GitHub profile!
-I am passionate about web and mobile development, data science, cybersicurity and love to explore new technologies and always learn something new.
+I am passionate about web and mobile development, data science, cybersecurity and love to explore new technologies and always learn something new.

 ## Who I am